 The program was developed to recruit students into food science as a field of study, to motivate students’ interest in an advanced degree, to recruit students from underrepresented minorities into food science, and to eventually expand the program to more universities allowing a larger population of students to participate in this exceptional program.
 The program mainly serves as a catalyst for the expansion of food science outreach and training for future food scientists at the university level.

 The Success so Far . . .

 Since 2000, a total of 169 undergraduate students, representing a nationally and internationally diverse student body, have participated in the Summer Scholars Program.
 Of the 169 alumni, 55% have earned a Master’s degree or higher, 24 have earned their PhD, and five have earned medical degrees.
 Many of the past participants are currently employed at major food companies like General Mills, Nestle, PepsiCo, and Unilever.

 Learn more about about the impact of this program.
 Download the report A 10-Year Review of the Food Science Summer Scholars Program (PDF).

-We are now accepting applications for 2013 Summer Scholars.
-Applications are due on January 31, 2013 and should be submitted via email to Janette Robbins at firstname.lastname@example.org.
+We will begin accepting applications shortly for the 2014 Summer Scholars.
+Applications are due on January 31, 2014 and should be submitted via email to Janette Robbins at firstname.lastname@example.org.